benjipt/journal-app/README.md

 ## Project status
 Complete w/ plans to add future updates/features:
+- Confirmation dialog on delete.
-- User can sign up and log in.
+- (COMPLETED) User can sign up and log in.
-- Journals are mapped to specific users.
+- (COMPLETED) Journals are mapped to specific users.
-- User can reset password.
+- (COMPLETED) User can reset password.
-- User can validate email.
+- (COMPLETED) User can validate email.

 ## User Stories
 - Users can add journal entries.